yeojz/with-middleware/README.md

 ## About

-`with-middleware` provides the ability to add middleware support to function props.
+`with-middleware` provides the ability to add middleware support (and reducers) to function props of a component.

-The API follows closely with that of `redux`, giving you the ability to quickly re-use some of the middlewares that were written for redux, in a single component.
+The middleware API follows closely to that of `redux`, giving you the ability to quickly re-use some of the middlewares that were written for redux within a single component.

 This library goes well with the usage of the `withState` higher-order component from `recompose`.
 Changes will be required if you're using `withReducer` from `recompose`.